chrishumboldt/Rocket-Tools/README.md

 **NOTE:** There are slight differences between the Node and standard library files.
 These differences should not affect its usage but please report any issue should you find any.

 ## Initilisation
 The library is automatically initilised due the Revealing Module Pattern used and is bound to the **Web** variable.
 This variable acts as the libraries namespace and scopes all methods to this declaration.
-An example of a method call can be seen below:
+An example of some method calls can be seen below:

 ```javascript
 // Convert a string to uppercase
 var boldName = Web.string.uppercase.all('Chris Humboldt');

 // Generate a random integer
 var randomNumber = Web.random.integer();
 ```